waynegm/WMPlugin-Docs/content/en/docs/Plugins/LocalAttrib/index.md

 categories: ["docs"]
 tags: ["time-frequency", "spectral-decomposition"]
 ---
+{{% refs %}}

-This plugin for the open source seismic interpretation platform [opendtect] Version 6.0 or later is a collection of "Local Attributes" based on the work of [Fomel (2007) and others](https://library.seg.org/doi/abs/10.1190/1.2437573"Local seismic attributes.
+This plugin for the open source seismic interpretation platform [OpendTect] Version 6.0 or later is a collection of "Local Attributes" based on the work of [Fomel (2007) and others](https://library.seg.org/doi/abs/10.1190/1.2437573"Local seismic attributes.
 Sergey Fomel.
 GEOPHYSICS 2007 72:3") for the <a href="http://www.ahay.org/" target="_blank">Madagascar</a> package.
 At this point only spectral (time-frequency) decomposition using local attributes (previously called the LTFAttrib) is implemented.
 The predecessor to this plugin (LTFAttrib, now obsolete) had a hard dependency on the Madagascar libraries and was consequently only available for Linux.
 This dependency has been removed and the plugin is now available for both Linux and Windows.

 ## Spectral (Time-frequency) Decomposition by Local Attributes